 Hazardous waste is waste that can be dangerous to human health, property or the environment if it is not properly managed.

 These items must not be put in any wheelie bins.
-Some items are accepted at EcoDrop recycling centres, preferably in the original container or in a labelled container:
+Some items are accepted free at EcoDrop Recycling Centres(external link), preferably in the original container or in a labelled container:

-Hazardous waste does not include treated timber, household batteries (dry cell or gel batteries), household smoke detectors, energy saving light bulbs.
+Hazardous waste does not include treated timber, household smoke detectors, energy saving light bulbs.
 Although these materials contain potentially hazardous elements, the risk to human health and the environment is small and they can be disposed of in your red rubbish bin or at an EcoDrop(external link) as general rubbish.

 Special wastes are commercial or significant quantities of waste that are not hazardous but require special handling during disposal.